Photo Credit: Sandra

 Dear Middle Child: You Are Creative

 As cliché as this may sound to you.
 Fashion became a positive outlet for me.
 It allowed me to showcase who I was as a person.
 It allowed me to showcase my personality.
-Style, music and writing helped me find my voice!
+Style, music, and writing helped me express myself, while God proved to me that I had a voice!

 I’m not perfect; however, I do know that style has allowed me to showcase the boldness that I possess.
 I can be quite FRANK, if you ask me. (haha).
-Even further, I’ve recognized this as a gift from God, my means of self expression.
+Even further, I’ve recognized this as a gift from God.

 Dear Middle Child: You Are Strong!

 Did you know that by being a middle child, I have become a stronger person.
 I have dealt with sadness.
-I have learned happiness.
+I have learned happiness and found.
 I’ve learned that God is the one who grants me strength, He is the one who allowed me to have these experiences to prepare me for all that He has for me.

-I really think that my past experiences have helped foster my passion for creating this website, and using creativity as my outlet.
+I really think that my past experiences have helped foster my passion for creating this website, using creativity as my outlet.
+Everyday, God shows me that my hope, strength, and identity only can be found in Him, the creator of the universe.

 What did you struggle with as a child?
 How did you overcome and use that strength today?
 If you would like to receive updates about the journeys of women across the world SUBSCRIBE HERE!